sbhbenjamin/sbhbenjamin/README.md

 # 👋 Hey, I'm Ben!

-A computer science sophomore at [National University of Singapore](https://www.nus.edu.sg/) passionate about designing and building applications that improve the lives of people!
-Some technologies I enjoy working include NextJS, ReactJS, Redux, NodeJS, and Figma (UI/UX Design).
-Most recently, I had the chance to work on an [exhibition site](https://www.nusmarchgradshow.com/2022) for the NUS Masters of Architecture Graduation Show 2022.
+A penultimate year computer science student at [National University of Singapore](https://www.nus.edu.sg/) passionate about designing and building applications that improve the lives of people!
+Some technologies I enjoy working include ReactJS, Redux, NodeJS, and Figma (UI/UX Design).
+I recently had the chance to work on [Gloo](https://gloo-fixr.herokuapp.com/), a marketplace for the sale of general utility services.
+I'm currently learning [TypeScript](https://www.typescriptlang.org/), [Blockchain technologies](https://ethereum.org/en/), and working on University of Helsinki's [Full Stack Open 2021](https://github.com/sbhbenjamin/fullstackopen-sbhbenjamin).

 ## Languages and Technologies 🌱